turingschool/lesson_plans/ruby_03-professional_rails_applications/building_internal_api.md

 end
 ```

+Run your tests again and they should still be passing.

 ### 3. Implement ItemsController#show test

 Now we are going to test drive the `/api/v1/items/:id` endpoint.
 From the `show` action, we want to return a single item.